How To Write C++ Variables

 78

 To summarize, variable declaration refers to introducing a variable before its first use.
-Variable definition assigns the variable a location in memory and and a value.
+Variable definition is a part where it is assigned a location in memory and and value.

 If you do not define a variable and later call it in a function, it will pick up a random garbage value.